ecastan960/Portfolio/todos/README.md

 In this project, a app is developed that displays to do tasks from users that are save from a web service

+## Update

+The endpoints provider is no longer online, therefore, the app doesn't work as intended.

 ## Link of the project

 https://todos-app-21.netlify.app